 It is, essentially, a beard that is formed on the top lip rather than around the chin and the jaw.

-It’s not a mustache that you can just grow on your face like a regular one; it has to be grown in a special way.
-The mustache must be allowed to grow naturally, and then trimmed into shape.
+It’s not a mustache that you can grow on your face like a regular one; it has to be grown in a special way.
+The mustache must be allowed to grow naturally and then trimmed into shape.

-It’s also important to let it grow out long enough so that it hangs down past your mouth.
+It’s also important to let it grow out long enough to hang down past your mouth.

 Six Famous Walrus Mustaches Over The Decades

-There are numerous famous men who have worn them throughout history, some of which are known first and foremost for their rugged facial hair.
+Numerous famous men have worn them throughout history, some of which are known first and foremost for their rugged facial hair.